MartijnPeterVanLeeuwen/BoneDetection/README.md

 ```sh
 {PROJECT_ID}_{IMGNR}.nii
 ```
-In this format, you use a project ID, followed by an image number.
-An example structure is shown below.
+An example of how such a directory structure looks like is shown below.
+Note that other formatting types are not recognized and can therefore lead to errors.

 ```sh
 Path_to_input_CT/